lh3/bfc/tex/README.md

 ## Comments

-1. Fermi2 and SGA are probably spending a couple of hours on gzip'd I/O. BFC is better as it puts I/O on separate threads.
-Lighter works with gzip'd I/O in principle, but is seven times as slow when input is gzip'd compressed.
-   Other tools do not support gzip'd I/O.

-2. Early versions of BLESS were slow reportedly ([Molnar and Ilie, 2014][review]) and did not work with unequal read lengths.
+1. Early versions of BLESS were single-threaded and slow ([Molnar and Ilie, 2014][review]), and did not work with unequal read lengths.
 More recent versions are much better.

-3. In addition to tools shown in the table, we have also tried [Trowel-0.1.4.1][trowel], [Fiona-0.2.0][fiona] and [AllPathsLG-51828][allpath].
+2. In addition to tools shown in the table, we have also tried [Trowel-0.1.4.1][trowel], [Fiona-0.2.0][fiona] and [AllPathsLG-51828][allpath].
 They were taking over 110GB RAM and got manually killed.
+[Coral][coral], [HiTEC][hitec] and [SHREC][shrec] are unable to work with data at this scale according to a few publications.
    [RACER][racer] requires more RAM than the total read bases (>120GB) [according to][review] the developers.
-It is not tested.
+These tools are not tested.

 [basespace]: https://basespace.illumina.com/datacentral
 [biobin]: https://sourceforge.net/projects/biobin/